Birthgap — global fertility and the timing of parenthood

 Global average (2024): 62.4% · European average (2024): 63.8%

-In 2024, Lithuania’s total maternal rate (TMR) stands at 54.7%, marking a decrease of 2.3 percentage points compared to 2023.
-Over the five-year span from 2020 to 2024, the TMR has been on a downward trend, averaging 59.8%.
-When compared to the average in the 1970s, which was 101.3%, the current rate is roughly 46.6 percentage points lower.
-On a global scale, Lithuania ranks near the bottom with the 33rd lowest TMR among 38 countries examined.
+In 2024, Lithuania’s total maternal rate (TMR) stands at 54.7%, marking a decrease of 2.3 percentage points from 2023.
+Over the latest five-year period from 2020 to 2024, the TMR has consistently declined, averaging 59.8%.
+This figure is significantly lower than the 1970s average of 101.3%, reflecting a drop of approximately 46.6 percentage points.
+On a global scale, Lithuania ranks 33rd out of 38 countries for TMR, placing it among the lowest.

-Within Europe, it also falls among the lowest, placed 28th out of 31 countries in terms of motherhood prevalence.
+Within Europe, it holds a similar position, ranked 28th out of 31 countries in terms of maternal prevalence.

 Total Maternal Rate (TMR) over the decades